-The Koran is made up of 114 chapters or surahs.
-When referring to chapters of the Koran, I use the Arabic transliteration (converting from one alphabet to another) of chapter, which is surah.
-Each surah is further divided into verses.
-I have chosen to remain with the English understanding of what is an ayat.
+The Koran is made up of 114 chapters; when referring to these, I use the Arabic transliteration (conversion from one alphabet to another) of chapter, which is surah.
+Each surah is further divided into verses, a term I have chosen to retain over the Arabic transliteration of ayat.

-There are 6,346 verses in the Koran if you include the 112 unnumbered Basmalahs, the formula-invocation “in the name of Allah, the Compassionate, the Merciful” which appears at the beginning of every chapter of the Koran except the first and the ninth.
+There are 6,346 verses in the Koran if you include the 112 unnumbered Basmalahs, the formulaic invocation “in the name of Allah, the Compassionate, the Merciful,” which appears at the beginning of every surah except the first and the ninth.
+I refer to passages by the surah and verse numbers—for example, 2:282 is Chapter 2, Verse 282—or by the surah’s name and verse number: The Cow, Verse 282.

-In Pain, Pleasure and Prejudice I refer to verses by the surah number and verse; for example, verse 2:282.
-Or by surah name and verse: The Cow, verse 282.
-A verse can be just a few words long or more than 200 words such as verse 2:282, the longest verse in the Koran which deals, in part, with the virtue of good bookkeeping practices and why, when it comes to transactions involving money or chattel, a woman on her own cannot be trusted to accurately remember things.
+A verse can be just a few words or more than 200 words long, such as the aforementioned; the longest verse in the Koran addresses the virtue of good bookkeeping practices and why, when it comes to transactions involving money or chattel, women cannot be trusted.

 Just a few editorial notes before we get down to business and let God speak for Himself.
 All quotes from the Koran are from Majid Fakhry’s interpretation unless otherwise indicated.
-Text added by Fakhry within a quoted verse to improve understanding is enclosed within square “[ ]” brackets.
+Text added by Fakhry within a quoted verse to improve understanding is enclosed within square “[ ]” parentheses or brackets.
 Other clarifications by Fakhry, including footnotes, are enclosed in round “( )” brackets.
-Any underlining of words in verses for emphasis is my doing not Fakhry’s.

-Sunni Islam considers the hadiths collected by six men ((al-Bukhari, Imam Muslim, At-Tirmidi, Ibn Majah, Abu Dawood and An-Nisa’i) with the al-Bukhari collection being the largest and considered the most authoritative as the “six canonical collections.”
+Sunni Islam gives credence to the hadiths collected by six men (al-Bukhari, Imam Muslim, At-Tirmidi, Ibn Majah, Abu Dawood and An-Nisa’i), with the largest, the al-Bukhari collection, considered the most authoritative of the “six canonical collections.”
 Imam Bukhari (d.
-870) is said to have gathered over 600,000 hadiths of which 7,275 are considered authentic.
+870) is said to have gathered over 600,000 hadiths, of which 7,275 are considered authentic.
 The Koran and these “hadith collections” inform every facet of a believer’s existence.

-One final editorial observation: all quoted verses have been carefully reviewed to ensure that Fakhry's interpretation has been faithfully rendered.
-Many verses such as 44:43-44 must be read together to form a complete sentence or thought; therefore do not assume a typographical (typo) or grammatical error if a verse does not end with the expected punctuation.
+All quoted verses have been carefully reviewed to ensure that Fakhry's interpretation has been faithfully rendered.
+Many verses, such as 44:43-44, must be read together to form a complete sentence or thought; therefore, do not assume a typographical (typo) or grammatical error if a verse does not end with the expected punctuation.

 44:43 The Tree of Zaqqum (the Tree of Bitterness) will certainly be